neondatabase/website/content/docs/import/import-intro.md

 <a href="/docs/import/import-from-postgres" description="Import data from another Postgres database" icon="import">Import from Postgres</a>

-<a href="/docs/import/import-from-neon" description="Import data from another Neon project to upgrade Postgres or change regions" icon="import">Import from a Neon project</a>
+<a href="/docs/import/import-from-neon" description="Import data from another Neon project for upgrade or region migration" icon="import">Import from a Neon project</a>

 <a href="/docs/import/import-from-csv" description="Import data from a CSV file" icon="import">Import from CSV</a>